 Are graduates of the program finding employment in physical therapy?

 There continues to be a strong demand for physical therapists.
 U.S. News & World Report added physical therapists to its list of top 20 best health careers for 2019.
 There is a high demand for physical therapists in the workforce despite the economic downturn.
 According to the Bureau of Labor Statistics, employment of physical therapists is expected to grow by 28% from 2016 to 2026, much faster than the average for all occupations.
 According to APTA, with a low unemployment rate, physical therapists are now experiencing the best employment conditions since enactment of the Balanced Budget Act of 1997.
 The need for PTs is expected to increase into the foreseeable future as the U.S. population ages and the demand for physical therapy services grows.

 Does the SDSU DPT program offer areas of specialty?

-The SDSU DPT is a general degree which covers all basic aspects of physical therapy; we do not offer specialties, although there is opportunity for emphasis in an area through your choice of electives, clinical affiliations, and a scholarly doctoral project.
+The SDSU DPT is a general degree which covers all basic aspects of physical therapy.
+We do not offer specialties, but there is opportunity for emphasis in an area through your choice of electives, clinical affiliations, volunteer experiences, and a scholarly doctoral project.

 How long is the program?

 The DPT program lasts approximately three years.
 The first year begins in mid/late May and the third year ends in mid-May.
 This includes didactic coursework and clinical requirements.

 Are there research opportunities within the DPT program?